What Is Google PageSpeed Insights

 What Key Metrics Does Google PageSpeed Measure?

-Some of the primary metrics that PageSpeed Insights uses to evaluate the performance of a page include:
+Some of the key metrics PageSpeed Insights measures include:

 How to Use PageSpeed Insights to Improve Your Website